dangxq42/instructor/README.md

 __OR__, if you have drush

 1. download the repo
-2. enter the "instructor" directory
+2. enter the "xq42_d7_sk" directory
 3. run the following command:
- * drush make build-instructor.make /path-to/drupal-root
+ * drush make build-xq42_d7_sk.make /path-to/drupal-root

 __THEN__